 So is one sort of insolvency better or worse for credit ratings?

 Not really.
 The shorter duration of bankruptcy and DROs means that you can start the “credit file repair” process a bit sooner than with an IVA, but it will still take six years until your score can really improve.
 For mortgages you are likely to have to disclose any type of insolvency.
-There may be some preference for lending to people who haven’t gone bankrupt, but many lenders will rule out IVAs as well.

 I suggest that worries about credit ratings and dreams about buying a house in future should come low down on your list of factors when trying to choose how to tackle your debts.
 Instead look at the practicalities – how much will you have to pay for how long, what flexibility is there, do you have equity that you need to protect etc. Debt Camel’s Hard Debt Choices page gives direct comparisons of the different debt options.